RunestoneInteractive/BookServer/docs/design.rst

 If you don't know anything about FastAPI please check out their docs and at least have a look at their basic tutorial.
 It will orient you very quickly to the basic organization of a FastAPI project.

+The API for the runestone books is organized as follows:

+* rslogging.py - contains the two main APIs for dumping information into Runestone for click events and code running events.
+* books.py -- contains the code for serving a page of the book.
+* assessment.py -- contains the endpoints for retrieving results of assessment components.

+The best way to see this structure and documentation for each endpoint is to start the book server and go to /docs

+The `applogger.py` file configures a logger for debug and error output.
+Please use `from applogger import rslogger` and use `rslogger.debug()` rather than print statements for debugging.

+The `crud.py`file contains functions for CRUD (Create, Retrieve, Update, and Delete) operations on the major database tables.
+Using functions defined in this file should always be preferred to writing your own ad hoc query for accessing the database.

+The `db.py` file sets up an interface between SQLAlchemy and the databases package.
+The `databases` package is used to provide asynchronous access to the database with queries built up using SQLAlchemy.

+The `models.py` file defines all of the tables used in Runestone.
+If you add a table please be sure to declare any indexes and constraints as part of the model definition.

+The `alembic <https://alembic.sqlalchemy.org/en/latest/>`_ folder is used for database migrations.

+The `main.py` file pulls everything together.
+For development purposes you can run the book server with the command `uvicorn app.main:app --reload --port 8080`  This looks in the app module for main and loads the app object into the uvicorn ASGI server.

 The Structure of a Runestone Book
 ---------------------------------